ArinaYe/thesis-project/README.md

 # thesis-project
-language shift in simulating language shift
+using reinforcement learning in simulating language shift